DeforaOS/Mailer/README.md

  * DocBook-XSL (for the manual pages)
  * GTK-Doc (for the API documentation)

-With GCC, this should then be enough to compile Mailer:
+With GCC, this should then be enough to compile and install Mailer:

-    $ make
+    $ make install

 To install (or package) Mailer in a different location: